-As described in the section above entitled "Compensation Discussion and Analysis Severance and Change in Control," in December 2019, after a review of market data, we adopted the Severance Plan.
-The Severance Plan provides severance and change in control benefits to our Chief Executive Officer and certain other designated Company employees, including our named executive officers, and supersedes and replaces the Original Severance Plan and each named executive officer's letter agreement, employment agreement or other agreement providing for severance or change in control benefits, unless otherwise indicated in Severance Plan.
+We maintain a Severance Plan that was most recently reviewed and amended in December 2019, after a review of market data.
+The Severance Plan provides severance and change in control benefits to our Chief Executive Officer and certain other designated Company employees, including our named executive officers, and supersedes and replaces each named executive officer's letter agreement, employment agreement or other agreement providing for severance or change in control benefits, unless otherwise indicated in Severance Plan.
 The compensation committee adopted the Severance Plan to provide benefits that they felt were more consistent with market data that would provide reasonable protection to our executives and serve as an important retention tool.
 The Severance Plan also documents certain current benefits contained in multiple prior agreements into one plan document that applies consistently to our executive team.